wpmetabox/docsv2/docs/tutorials/create-product-pages-mb-views.md

 For this practice, we need these tools:

-* [Meta Box core plugin](https://wordpress.org/plugins/meta-box/): provides a framework to create custom post type and custom fields;
+* [Meta Box](https://metabox.io): provides a framework to create custom post type and custom fields;
 * [MB Custom Post Type](https://metabox.io/plugins/custom-post-type/): to create custom post types for the product;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have a UI on the back end to create custom fields to save extra information of the product;
 * [MB Views](https://metabox.io/plugins/mb-views/): to create a template for the product page without touching the theme file.